 Another option for a VPN in Iran – Nord VPN

-Because we like to give our readers a good variety of choice, we have included Nord VPN on this list too.
+Because we like to give our readers a good variety of choices, we have included Nord VPN on this list too.
 NordVPN does what you can expect from any paid VPN.
 It offers good speed and extra encryption options, making Nord VPN particularly secure.
 It is also used by many Iranians, meaning you can be sure it’s a good VPN to use in Iran.

 Nord is especially a good option if you want to use a VPN for more than just browsing the internet in Iran, which we recommend.
 Longer subscriptions give significant discounts, making this a great option for long term travelers.